Skip to main content

 • 200+ different APIs

-• Central data sources: SAP, Oracle, SQL Server
+• Core data sources: SAP, Oracle, SQL Server

-The first pilot agent delivered unreliable results during the initial weeks — not because of the model, but due to inconsistent data formats between SAP and Oracle.
+The first pilot agent initially delivered unreliable results in the first few weeks — not because of the model, but due to inconsistent data formats between SAP and Oracle.
 Only after cleaning up the data mapping layer in MuleSoft did the predictions stabilize.
-This phase took approximately four weeks and was critical to the eventual success of the project.
+This phase took approximately four weeks and was critical to the later success of the project.

 MetricBeforeAfter